Privacy Policy

 - Personalize Responses: Use your location (country/region) and farm type to provide relevant, location-specific advice and regulations

-- Learn Your Context: If Farm Notebook is enabled, use stored farming facts to provide more tailored advice
+- Learn Your Context: If Farm Notebook is enabled, use stored farming facts and information extracted from documents you've uploaded (your fields, crops, soil, schemes) to provide more tailored advice

 - Improve the App: Analyze usage patterns to fix bugs and improve features